 - Job Creation in Small and Medium-Sized Enterprises Recommendation, 1998 (No. 189)

-Suggests that member states should adopt measures which are appropriate to national conditions and consistent with national practice in order to promote small and medium-sized enterprises, in regard to their importance in promoting employment and sustainable economic growth.
+Recommends member States to adopt measures which are appropriate to national conditions and consistent with national practice to promote small and medium-sized enterprises in view of their importance in promoting employment and sustainable economic growth.

 - Promotion of Cooperatives Recommendation, 2002 (No. 193)

-Aims to promote cooperatives, in particular in relation to their role in job creation, mobilizing resources, and generating investment.
+The objective of this Recommendation is to promote cooperatives, in particular in view of their role in job creation, mobilizing resources and generating investment.

 - Further relevant instruments